4ashutosh98/Nexteer-AI-Docs/README.md

 - Upload PDF documents through the Streamlit interface to process and compare them.
 - The application will store extracted data in MongoDB and provide comparison results.

+### The deployment of the application is accessible on the following link: [Nexteer Document Comparison Tool](https://nexteer-ai-docs-abumbwfz2xlbmcgvtrfvkr.streamlit.app/)

 ### Acknowledgments